-by city officials on the uses of urban land.
+We believe that the two central hypotheses that aim to explain the processes affecting landuse regulations are at play behind these results.
+First is the "growth machine" hypothesis, which states that the real estate industry is the most potent agent behind the decisions taken by city officials on the uses of urban land (Molotch, 1976).
 On the other hand, the "home voter" theory claims that property owners are today the most influential actors in how cities' land use is regulated (Fischel, 2005; Been et al., 2014; Gabbe, 2018).
 The real estate industry, thus, would push for relaxing the regulation in places with increased market access to take advantage of the housing demand shock.
 This pressure aligns with a municipality that maximizes revenue from property taxes.
 On the contrary, the homeowners would seek to maintain the status quo and prevent densification.

 To shed light on the issue, we begin by studying whether there are differences between income groups in the floor space elasticity and its heterogeneity concerning regulation.
-Figure 9 illustrates the baseline distribution of the real estate potential and the maximum FAR and height allowed in the blocks belonging to different socioeconomic quintiles.
-The facts that stand out are that in the baseline (the year 2001), the regulation was significantly more stringent in the wealthiest quintile's blocks and that it is, on average, permissive and homogeneous in the rest of the blocks.
+Figure 7 illustrates the baseline distribution of the real estate potential and the maximum FAR and height allowed in the blocks belonging to different socioeconomic quintiles.
+The facts that stand out are that in the baseline (2001), the regulation was significantly more stringent in the wealthiest quintile's blocks and that it is, on average, permissive and relatively homogeneous in the rest of the blocks.

-To examine if this difference in initial regulation between income groups drives the results, we estimate the same model of REP heterogeneity as above (Figure 8) but separately for the subsample of the wealthiest quintile's blocks and the rest.
-Figure 10 and Table A9 present the results.
-Note that the quintiles of REP are defined using the full sample; therefore, they do not represent quintiles within socioeconomic groups.
-For example, blocks in the wealthiest quintile
+To examine if this difference in initial regulation between income groups drives the results, we estimate the same model of REP heterogeneity as above (Figure 6) but separately for the

-Figure 9: Average regulation indicators at baseline by socioeconomic status.
+Figure 7: Average regulation indicators at baseline by socioeconomic status.

 Notes: Figures report the mean and standard deviation of the real estate potential (REP), floor-to-area ratio, and height detailed in the regulation of the block at baseline.
 The sample studied are blocks located in the urban limit, within a 3km radius of a new subway station or an urban highway entry or exit.
-These statistics are also displayed in Table B5.
+These statistics are also displayed in Table B4.
 Source: Own calculations using the data from the Chilean Internal Revenue Service (SII) on land-use for 2001 and 2010 and georeferenced blocks, the dataset on regulation described in Section 2.3.1, and also data from INE's 2001 population Census.

-are much likelier to have a low real estate potential than those in the other four quintiles.
-Indeed, 62% of the wealthiest blocks are in the lowest REP category (low), while the share is 9% in the other four socioeconomic groups.
+subsample of the wealthiest quintile's blocks and the rest.
+Figure 8 presents the results.
+Note that the tertiles of REP are defined using the full sample; therefore, they do not represent tertiles within socioeconomic groups.
+For example, blocks in the wealthiest quintile are substantially likelier to have lower real estate potential than those in the other four quintiles.
+Indeed, 81% of the wealthiest blocks are in the lowest REP category (low), while the share is 21% in the other four socioeconomic groups.